Michigan Porch

 For-Mar: a donated dairy farm that became Burton's 383-acre preserve

-The odd hyphenated name “For-Mar” is two people stitched together: Forbes and Martha Merkley, who ran a dairy farm on this ground in Burton until they gave it away to be a preserve.
+The odd hyphenated name “For-Mar” is two people stitched together.
+They are Forbes and Martha Merkley.
+The couple ran a dairy farm on this ground in Burton.
+Then they gave it away to be a preserve.
 Forbes and Martha, the front and back of the name — a small piece of affection hiding in plain sight on every trail map.

 What they handed over has stayed green while the city of Flint crept right up to its edges.
-Since 1970, For-Mar has held about 383 acres of meadow, mature woods, wetland, and pond, stitched with walking trails flat enough for a stroller or an unsteady grandparent.
-Part of it is a maintained arboretum — a deliberate, labeled collection of trees — and the grounds also keep the Foote Bird Museum, a wall of hundreds of mounted Michigan birds that has been startling schoolchildren for decades.
+Since 1970, For-Mar has held about 383 acres of meadow, mature woods, wetland, and pond.
+Walking trails stitch it together, flat enough for a stroller or an unsteady grandparent.
+Part of it is a maintained arboretum — a deliberate, labeled collection of trees.
+The grounds also keep the Foote Bird Museum.
+It is a wall of hundreds of mounted Michigan birds that has been startling schoolchildren for decades.

 The Merkleys’ old pastures turn out to be good at every season.
-Spring brings the school groups and the first warblers; autumn turns the woodlots the colors people drive north to see, except this stretch is fifteen minutes from downtown Flint; winter quiets the whole thing down to the squeak of snowshoes.
-It is the rare gift that keeps doing exactly what the givers intended — letting a working county keep one dairy farm’s worth of woods, for free, forever.
+Spring brings the school groups and the first warblers.
+Autumn turns the woodlots the colors people drive north to see.
+Except this stretch is fifteen minutes from downtown Flint.
+Winter quiets the whole thing down to the squeak of snowshoes.
+It is the rare gift that keeps doing exactly what the givers intended.
+A working county gets to keep one dairy farm’s worth of woods, for free, forever.

 Sources